turnkeyisp/blog/data/blog/us-based-call-centers.md

 Startup ISPs are hyperlocal.
 For a new ISP it is difficult to compete with the incumbent ISPs on speed and price because the incumbent ISPs have deep pockets and the uses or has access to the same technologies that a startup ISP has access to.
 That means if a startup ISP can provide a 100 Mbps plan for $100 per month then the incumbent can probably do the same.
 The price and plan speeds of the incumbent providers is determined by the market conditions and the incumbent providers can easily adjust their offerings in a market to compete with a new market entrant, if they feel pressured to do so.

-However, it is easy for a new ISP to compete with the incumbent providers by having local technicians, more responsive support, and higher quality customer service.
-Sole proprietors and owner-operators often give their cell phone numbers to their early customers.
-When a customer chooses the local ISP, they know they can reach someone when they have a problem and they know the local ISP will value their business and be responsive to their needs.
+However, it is easy for a new ISP to compete with the incumbent providers by having local technicians, more responsive support, and higher quality ISP customer service.
+Sole proprietors and owner-operators often give their cell phone numbers to their early ISP customers.
+When an customer chooses the local ISP, they know they can reach someone when they have a problem and they know the local ISP will value their business and be responsive to their needs.
 This is something the incumbent internet service providers can’t do, because it doesn’t scale.

 A hyperlocal approach is an example of what Paul Graham with Y Combinator wrote about in his article “Do Things That Don’t Scale.”
 Being hyperlocal is an advantage a new ISP can use to gain traction in their local market.
 When a subscriber has a problem they know they can reach out to a local person for support and that local person will be responsive.
 Unfortunately that is a process that only works when the ISP is small.
 Once the subscriber base grows then things that don’t scale start to break down.

-Customers will reach out to the local team and the local team will be overwhelmed and not be responsive.
+ISP customers will reach out to the local team and the local team will be overwhelmed and not be responsive.

 ## Physical location doesn’t matter